Skip to content

 1) Header-only / “no payload” Values fit into the call header: tiny encode/decode cost.

-2) Static payload Reuses part of the Header plus a small buffer, only for small playloads.
+2) Static payload Reuses part of the header plus a small buffer, only for small payloads.

 3) Dynamic payload (allocator path) Needs allocation, copying, and bookkeeping.
 Still fast, but you’ll feel it in hot loops.